Skip to content

 Authentication

-Hoist Assets has two authentication surfaces.
-REST API and CLI calls use bearer tokens.
-MCP clients obtain bearer tokens through OAuth consent after a signed-in human approves access.
+Hoist has two authentication surfaces.
+REST API and CLI calls use a Hoist API key.
+MCP clients obtain a scoped access token through OAuth consent after a signed-in human approves access — there is no token to paste for MCP.

 Authorization header

-Credential handling.Treat bearer tokens like passwords.
-Do not place them in browser code, public repos, screenshots, prompts, or analytics payloads.
+Credential handling.Treat an API key like a password.
+Do not place it in browser code, public repos, screenshots, prompts, or analytics payloads.

-The CLI can use the same token with --token or the HOIST_TOKEN environment variable.
-There is no separate CLI key flow.
+The CLI uses the same key.
+Pass it with --token or set the HOIST_API_KEY environment variable.
+The API key is the single credential for both REST and CLI — there is no separate CLI credential flow.

 Use this issuer and route set: